UFT Developer Grid

 The report is generated on the machine where the test itself is located.

-Note: When using a UFT Developer grid configuration, you can also use UFT Mobile for your tests.
+Note: When using a UFT Developer grid configuration, you can also use UFT Digital Lab (UFT Mobile) for your tests.

-Configure the UFT Mobile connection details in the grid runtime engine settings.
+Configure the UFT Digital Lab (UFT Mobile) connection details in the grid runtime engine settings.

 To set up and use a UFT Developer Grid configuration, perform the following steps:

 Independently of UFT Developer, set up machines with the environments on which you want to test your applications.
-These are the nodes on which UFT Developer will perform the test operations.
+These are the nodes on which UFT Developer performs the test operations.

 Install the UFT Developer runtime engine on the grid machine, and on each node machine.